 The program provides the following services:

-- Outpatient Drug Free (ODF) Treatment: gender-specific substance abuse treatment for women provided by counselors in two 90-minute groups per day, 3 days per week.
+- Intensive Outpatient Treatment program: (IOP) gender-specific substance abuse treatment for women provided by counselors in two 90-minute groups per day, 3 days per week.

 - Drug/alcohol drug tests are provided according to a client’s treatment requirements and plan.

 - Child Care is provided on-site for participants’ children birth to 36 months, by child development staff.
 This service will be available during group hours.

 - Case Management: to link women and their children to other needed services including, but not limited to:

 - Primary medical care, including HIV and tuberculosis testing, education and counseling

 - Prenatal care & education on the effects of alcohol & drugs on the fetus

 - Family counseling